great123-art/Predicting-Economic-Growth-from-Human-Development-Indicators-in-Africa-/README.md

 - You need help generating the first dataset or notebook
 - You’d like this `README.md` saved to a file or pushed into a GitHub repo structure

-Would you like me to create the file structure and write the first notebook or script to kick off the analysis?